custom-metrics

 If you want to change your spans in the future, you can upgrade your metric data with new spans.
 To do this, you can use the upgrade

-WARNING: if you define new spans via the constructor and do not call upgrade, the results may be unpredictable.
-If you do upgrade your metrics, ensure you supply the new span definition to all your constructor calls going forward.
-Otherwise, the default spans will be used.
+If you do use custom span definitions, ensure you supply the custom span definition to all your constructor calls going forward.
+Otherwise, the default spans will be used for any new metrics.

 const metrics = new CustomMetrics({